arj03/scuttle-book/README.md

 Check if it's a `post` message, and directed at a valid book update message.

-### `book.pull.books()`
+### `book.pull.books(opts, hydrate, loadComments)`

 A stream of all books.
-These are just raw book messages.

-FIXME: list of hydrated books maybe?
+If hydrate is passed, all changes to books will also be loaded and the final state of each book returned.
+Otherwise raw book messages are returned.

 ### `book.pull.comments()`